 Paint thinner can be used to clean your equipment and tools once you have finished your job, especially when you have been using oil-based paint.
 Paint thinner can also be used to 'thin' or reduce the viscosity of paint so it can be used in sprayer applicators.
 Another important use that most people are not aware of, is that paint thinner can be used to prevent paint from hardening when it has been left open.
 Paint thinners should not be used with latex paints, shellac or lacquers.

-Best Way the Reduce Paint Viscosity
+Reduce Paint Viscosity

 Before getting a paint thinner, you need to know that there are different paint thinners for specific applications.
 Oil-based paint and latex paints will require different products to thin the paint.
 Read the manufacturer's recommendation on how to use the right ratio of paint to paint thinner.

 The mix shall be prepared carefully adding the thinner slowly and mixing it thoroughly.
 Normally, a ratio of 4:1 paint to thinner should be a good one.
-You don't want to have more thinner than paint, as it will deteriorate and affect the quality of the paint.
+You don't want to have it thinner than paint, as it will deteriorate and affect the quality of the paint.
 Do note that if you are using a sprayer, the mixture has to be thin so it can flow through the gun.

 For best results, please follow these helpful tips carefully: